 Informed Perception of God

-- God is expressed as order in reality.
+- God is expressed as order in reality: Organizing Principles.

 - Each instance of life is an aspect of God: Differentiation, Creative Process,(13) Life Field.
 (1)

-* Ancient wisdom schools, especially Hermetic Traditions, tend to be knowledge based, rather than faith based.
-Also, the assumption that reality, and by extension, God is knowable is the foundation assumption of systems teaching the concept of Natural Law.
+* Ancient wisdom schools, especially Hermetic Traditions, tend to be knowledge-based, rather than faith-based.
+The assumption that reality, and by extension, God is knowable, is the foundation assumption of systems teaching the concept of Natural Law.

-Taken as a logical argument, these givens imply a therefore which might be summed as:
+Taken as a logical argument, these assumptions imply a conclusion which might be worded as:

 Therefore: By knowing about ourselves, we can know about God.